 Section 23.1.
-Employees shall accrue sick leave credit at the rate of four and six-tenths (4.6) hours for each eighty (80) hours of service exclusive of overtime, or while in active pay status (e.g., during paid vacation and sick leave).
+Employees shall accrue sick leave credit at the rate of four and six-tenths (4.616) hours (.0577 hours per each hour in active pay status) for each eighty (80) hours of service exclusive of overtime, or while in active pay status (e.g., during paid vacation, hours on holiday leave, hours on compensatory time, and sick leave).
 Sick leave credit shall not accrue during any unpaid leave or layoff, or while on paid occupational injury leave.
 Sick leave is accumulative without limit.